-The more muscle you have, the higher your resting metabolic rate (RMR) i.e the amount of calories you burn by doing nothing at all, simply, you can eat more as a result.
+The more muscle you have, the higher your resting metabolic rate (RMR) i.e the number of calories you burn by doing nothing at all, simply, you can eat more as a result.

 Maintaining muscle mass is important for longevity and functionality in old age and is a major determinant of independence in later life.
 It’s not just about having big aesthetic muscles, it’s about being able to do day-to-day tasks without difficulty.

 We begin to gradually lose muscle mass as we age, roughly after the age of 40, this is called sarcopenia and is a big factor in frailty and lack of independence in the elderly so it makes sense to keep as much as we can so we can stay strong and independent.

 So if you don’t discriminate between fat loss and weight loss you could go on a low-calorie diet and do lots of cardio and put yourself into a large caloric deficit, sure you’d lose weight but a good proportion of it would be muscle loss as well as fat, which I hope you can see now is not a good thing.

 “Brian, I see the light now, I don’t want to lose any muscle, how do I keep it while still losing fat?!
 Help!”